-Note: This screen shows speed through water only.
+Note: This screen shows speed through water only. for use when vessel is in deep open sea.

 Setup and Function Control Screens

 Each of the operation screens contains a graphic picture and one or more menu sets configured on the 6 softkey buttons.
 Manoeuvre to the setup and function control screens by keeping the screen select button pressed and rotating the encoder in either direction.
 Turning the encoder clockwise cycle the screens as shown in figure below, and counter clockwise rotation cycles the screens in the opposite direction.